wix-incubator/wix-rest-docs/guides/SPI.md

 ## Setup
 In order to become a _service provider_, you have two options:
-* Register an application in the Wix Developer Center, and add the Integration component that you wish to implement.
+* Register an application in the Wix Developers Center, and add the Integration component that you wish to implement.
 * Become a _service provider_ in a single site by implementing the SPI using Velo.

 ### Configure Integration Component in Dev Center
-In order to enable Wix applications to communicate with your application, add configurations for your component:
+In order to enable Wix applications to communicate with your app, add configurations for your component:
-1. In the left menu, click **Components**.
+1. In the side menu (under **Build your app**), click **Components** .
 2. In the upper right corner of the page, select **Add Component** > **Integration component**.
-3. From the **Choose an integration component** pop-up, select the relevant SPI and click **Add Component**.
+3. Select your component and click **Add Component**.
 4. In the JSON editor, configure the parameters by referencing the **Instructions** section on the right side of the page.
 For each configuration parameter listed in the **Instructions**, add the parameter name and value in the JSON editor.

 ![alt text](../media/spi-config.png)

-5. Click **Save** to complete configuration.
+5. Click **Save**.

 ## Request envelope
 As a _Service Provider_ you are required to implement an API specification exactly as documented.
 Each request that your endpoints will receive